-This section summarises the differences between the Baseline LCP and the Preferred Plan and the outcomes of the Multi-Criteria Assessment.
+This section summarises the differences between the Baseline LCP and the Best Value Plan our Preferred Plan and the outcomes of the Multi-Criteria Assessment.

-Table 3.10: Differences between Baseline LCP and Preferred Plan
+Table 3.15: Differences between Baseline LCP and Preferred Plan

-Water Resource Zone Option reference Option type Comments Justification East Suffolk ESU1 Desalination Deferred from AMP7 (2024-25) in LCP to AMP9 (2033-34) in Best Value Plan (BVP).
+Water Resource Zone Option reference Option type Comments Justification East Suffolk ESU1 Desalination Deferred from AMP7 (2024-25) in bLCP to AMP9 (2033-34) in Best Value Plan (BVP).
 Replaced by Water Reuse scheme early in the planning period.
 By maximising the use of existing resources, we have delayed the development of new resources.
 This gives us future choices to develop smaller localised resources or larger strategic resources such as winter storage reservoirs.
-South Humber Bank SHB2 Water reuse New resource option only selected in BVP, replacing the development of desalination in early in the planning period in the LCP.
+South Humber Bank SHB2 Water reuse New resource option only selected in BVP, replacing the development of desalination in early in the planning period in the bLCP.
 Pyewipe water reuse option would supply non-potable customers, offsetting the need to abstract and treat river water for non-potable demand.
 This offset existing river source could be treated to potable standards and put into supply.
-Central Lincolnshire CLN13a Treatment Upsized from 10 MI/d in LCP to 31 MI/d in BVP.
-In the LCP, the option only treats (to potable standards) the surplus non-potable resource (10 Ml/d) from the South Humber Bank WRZ.
-The selection of the Pyewipe water reuse option in the BVP means that a larger surplus is available (31 Ml/d) for treatment.
-South Fenland SFN4 Potable water transfer Upsized from 22 MI/d in LCP to 40 MI/d in BVP.
+Central Lincolnshire CLN13a Treatment Upsized from 10 MI/d in bLCP to 31 MI/d in BVP.
+In the bLCP, the option only treats (to potable standards) the surplus non-potable resource (10 MI/d) from the South Humber Bank WRZ.
+The selection of the Pyewipe water reuse option in the BVP means that a larger surplus is available (31 MI/d) for treatment.
+South Fenland SFN4 Potable water transfer Upsized from 22 MI/d in bLCP to 40 MI/d in BVP.
 The stress testing showed that increasing the capacity of the transfer would allow existing/new resources to be fully utilised and transferred east towards Norfolk in more severe drought scenarios.
-Bury Haverhill BHV5 Potable water transfer Upsized 10 MI/d in LCP to 20 MI/d in BVP.
-The LCP selected new resource development in East Suffolk.
+Bury Haverhill BHV5 Potable water transfer Upsized 10 MI/d in bLCP to 20 MI/d in BVP.
+The bLCP selected new resource development in East Suffolk.
 This led to a strategy of transfers going from South East to North West with diminishing capacity.
 The BVP utilises existing resources in the north which reverses the direction and increases the required capacity of the transfers.
-Newmarket NWM6 Potable water transfer Upsized from 10 MI/d in LCP to 20 MI/d in BVP.
+Newmarket NWM6 Potable water transfer Upsized from 10 MI/d in bLCP to 20 MI/d in BVP.
 As described above for Bury Haverhill, this gives the greatest flexibility to meet future uncertainties.
 These transfers in the east to move supplies to areas where there are no new resource options cover considerable distance.
 The option of laying a duplicate main later on in the plan to meet future uncertainties would not be economical.
-Ely ELY9 Potable water transfer Upsized form 4 MI/d in LCP to 20 MI/d in BVP.
+Ely ELY9 Potable water transfer Upsized from 4 Ml/d in bLCP to 20 Ml/d in BVP.
 As described above with Newmarket, this gives the greatest flexibility to meet future uncertainties.